EmmHarris343/DHT-TempAPI/README.md

 It will warn / give a count for how many retires there has been.
 But it won't stop retrying the sensor.

-# How to use:
+## How to use:
-Startup app, (require python 3, flask, DHT raspberry pi Libraries) Once running, goto endpoint <raspberrypi_IP_Address>/itemps
+Startup app: `python3 tempAPI.py` (require python 3, flask, DHT raspberry pi Libraries etc) Once running, goto endpoint <raspberrypi_IP_Address>/itemps

 For Auto-start / Restart when crashed..
 Can be added to systemd
+1. Can install anywhere you want.
+But Systemd file points to /opt/DHT/tempAPI.py - Change this if you plan on installing somewhere else.
-1. Create folder in /etc/systemd/system/
+2. Create config File, or copy paste from repo, place in /etc/systemd/system/
-2. `sudo nano pi-tempapi.service`
+3. `sudo nano /etc/systemd/system/pi-tempapi.service`
-3. Paste Config from pi.tempapi.service in Repo.
+4. Paste Config from pi.tempapi.service in Repo.
-4. `sudo chmod 755 pi-tempapi.service`
+5. `sudo chmod 755 pi-tempapi.service`          - Allow it to be executed / read, execute.
-5. `sudo chown root:root pi-tempapi.service`
+6. `sudo chown root:root pi-tempapi.service`    - Change to Root fowner
-6. `sudo systemctl daemon-reload`
+7. `sudo systemctl daemon-reload`
-7. `sudo systemctl enable pi-tempapi.service`
+8. `sudo systemctl enable pi-tempapi.service`
-8. `sudo systemctl start pi-tempapi.service`
+9. `sudo systemctl start pi-tempapi.service`

 If it crashes or doesn't start.
-Run Manually with python3 tempPAI.py or check:
+Run Manually with `python3 tempPAI.py` or check:
 1. `sudo systemctl -u pi-tempapi.service`
 2. `sudo systemctl info pi-tempapi.service`
 3. `sudo systemctl status pi-tempapi.service`